-This fellowship is a one-year program with focused training in diagnostic breast surgical pathology.
+This fellowship at the Yale Breast Pathology Service is a one-year program with focused training in diagnostic breast surgical pathology.
 The fellowship will consist of specialty surgical pathology sign-out training and involvement in ongoing or novel research projects.
 The fellowship benefits from the outstanding clinical material afforded by The Breast Center at Smilow Cancer Hospital at Yale New Haven, a National Cancer Institute designated Comprehensive Cancer Center recognized for excellence in patient care and outcomes, with a team of physician specialists including radiologists, breast surgeons, medical oncologists, radiation oncologists, pathologists, and plastic surgeons.
 During the 12 months of training, the fellow will be involved in the diagnostic assessment of over 3,500 breast specimens.

 - Competency in the morphologic criteria of benign and malignant processes in all types of breast specimens

 - Ability to incorporate molecular and other advanced techniques into the practice of breast pathology

 - Ability to make diagnoses and provide differential diagnoses on all types of breast specimens

 - Ability to understand the clinical impact of the diagnoses

 - Understanding of both the capabilities and the limitations of assessment of a disease process microscopically